jesseruu/jesseruu/README.md

 para todos bajos una licencia de codigo etico.

 ### English
 My name is Jesser and I'm studying software engineering.
-I'm looking to open a portafolio with personal project and/or academic projects while I still study on the university.
+I'm looking to open a portfolio with personal project and/or academic projects while I still study on the university.
 I support open source and ethical source movements so here you can expect that all my code will be avalible for everyone under an ethical source license.